Last Updated: November 4, 2021

 Children can keep going to school, childcare or camps if they’re well and don’t show signs or symptoms of being sick.
-If your child is sick, they test positive for COVID-19, they must stay home.
+If your child is sick, they should stay home until they feel better.
+If your child tests positive for COVID-19, they are legally required to isolate.
+If your child is a household contact of a confirmed case, it is strongly recommended that they stay home for 14 days, if they are not fully immunized.

 See below to find information about what to do if your child feels unwell.
 These resources are available in 8 languages.